Serving Western North Carolina For 36 Years

 We show respect to all and the world we live in.

-Our award-winning Adult Day Centers in Buncombe and Henderson counties provide a safe and enjoyable place for aging and impaired adults where they can stay active and involved while receiving expert, compassionate care.
+Our award-winning Adult Day Centers in Buncombe and Henderson counties provide a safe and enjoyable place for aging adults where they can stay active and involved while receiving expert, compassionate care.

 MountainCare also offers the Mountain Explorers program for adults with mild impairment who are interested in a program of social opportunities, mental stimulation, exercise and enrichment.